 Previously, the Arts Council had occupied the 32 N Main Street building which housed three different galleries.

-In the summer of 2016, the Arts Council bought a building at 16 N. Spanish Street, a beautiful location in Downtown Cape Girardeau, which features two spacious galleries.
+In the summer of 2016, the Arts Council purchased a building at 16 N. Spanish Street, a beautiful location in Downtown Cape Girardeau, which features two spacious galleries.
 The Visual Arts Cooperative Committee inhabits one of the gallery spaces, whose artwork is changed at the beginning of each month, and remains on display through the end of the month.

 The other gallery space is inhabited for the Arts Council's various exhibitions and programs.
 This gallery feature exhibits from regional arts organizations to solo exhibitions.